wundergraph/cosmo/rfc/custom-modules-v1.md

 - **Response Caching**: A module that caches responses from subgraphs and returns them for identical requests.
 - **Enriching Logs**: A module that adds custom log fields to the gateway and subgraph logs.

+## Backwards Compatibility

+The new module system is not backwards compatible with the old module system.
+Existing custom modules will need to be rewritten to use the new interfaces and API.
+We will provide a migration guide and tooling to help developers migrate their custom modules to the new system.

 # Example Modules

 ## Custom Telemetry